popekabu/pay_with_paystack/README.md

 The project is open to public contribution.
 Please feel very free to contribute.
 Experienced an issue or want to report a bug?
 Please, report it <a href="https://github.com/popekabu/pay_with_paystack/issues">here</a>.
 Remember to be as descriptive as possible.

 ## Thank you!!
+Add the dependency to your Project here <https://pub.dev/packages/pay_with_paystack>